 A small emergency fund to take care of things like a new tire (if you get a flat) or getting a new phone (if yours dies) can make a huge difference in your life.
 If you have a savings account for these types of situations, it can reduce your stress levels.

 Next, you should look at the overall picture of your debt.
 If you have other debt besides your student loans that costs you more in interest, then that should be your primary focus.

 Once you get down to having only student loans and other low-interest debt, the decision of how aggressive you want to be with your debt becomes more complicated.

 If your interest rates are low enough, it might actually be a better idea to save and invest instead of paying your debt off early.

 “There are people who have no problem having low-cost debt if that frees them up to use their cash to earn more than the loans cost,” Nisall said.

-In the end, the decision of whether or not you should pay your student loans off early is up to you.
+In the end, the decision of whether or not to pay off your student loans early is up to you.
 The answer will be different for everyone, as no two situations are the same.